-COSC 316 Design and Analysis of Algorithms

-This course consolidates algorithm design and programming techniques.
-It provides a detailed study of data structures and data abstraction, an introduction to complexity considerations, and software design pattern.
-It covers managing complexity, abstraction, vectors, lists, queues, stacks, trees, and graphs.
+COSC 316 Design and Analysis of Algorithms 3(3,0) This course consolidates algorithm design and programming techniques.
+It pro ovides a detailed study of data structures and data abstraction, an introduction to complexity considerations, and software design pattern.
 Prerequisite: COSC 215.

-COSC 333 | Web Programming
+COSC 333 Web Programming